 Instantaneous gas hot-water heaters (sometimes known as on-demand hot-water heaters, gas califonts, or instant hot-water heaters) heat hot water as the water is needed, without using a hot-water tank for thermal storage.
+The power supply has sufficient capacity for a HPWH.
 In many instances, these systems are mounted on the external wall of a house.
+The most appropriate options for external installation are integrated HPWHs or single-pass split units.
+In most cases these installations do not require a building consent.